milenmk/laravel-simple-data-tables-and-forms/README.md

 Run ```composer require milenmk/laravel-simple-datatables``` to install the package

-Publish the package css files by running `php artisan vendor:publish --tag=laravel-simple-datatables-css`

-Add `@SimpleDatatablesStyle` in the `head` tag of your layout to include the package css

-If you want to edit the view files, run `php artisan vendor:publish --tag="laravel-simple-datatables-views"`

-The view files are now available in `/resources/views/vendor/laravel-simple-datatables`

 ## Tailwind CSS

-To make the classes in the package view files discovered when running `npm run dev` оr `npm run build`, add:
+Publish the package css files by running `php artisan vendor:publish --tag=laravel-simple-datatables-css` and add `@SimpleDatatablesStyle` in the `head` tag of your layout to include the package css

+As an alternative, you can copy the content from `/vendor/milenmk/laravel-simple-datatables/resources/css/package.css` to your `app.css` file

 ### For Tailwind 4.x